JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 (Of course, there's no error checking.
 This should be added if the function is to be used for any serious applications...!)

-Notice that this function doesn't define anything about what the shape looks like or where it's placed.
-When called, the function inherits the current drawing environment: scale, rotation, position, line thickness, color, style, and so on.
+Notice that this function doesn't define anything about what color it is, or where it's placed.
+When called, the function inherits the current drawing environment: scale, rotation, position of the origin, line thickness, color, style, and so on.
 This lets us write code like this:

 ```julia
 @png begin